wageslave74/demo/README.md

+# Demo of a flask/redis app in docker

-# First build the retwis image
+First build the retwis image
-# cd retwis
+cd retwis
-# docker build -t retwis:latest .
+docker build -t retwis:latest .

-# Then use docker-compose to install the app
+Then use docker-compose to install the app cd .. docker-compose up -d
-# cd ..
-# docker-compose up -d

-# Then hit http://localhost:9001/ in your web browser
-# Create a user and pass
+Then hit http://localhost:9001/ in your web browser Create a user and pass
-# Then make some posts.
+Then make some posts.
 All posts are stored in redis.